Simple Steps On How To Get Out Of A Funk

 Research shows that online therapy can help decrease symptoms of depression.
 For example, one study demonstrated how people who used BetterHelp experienced a significant decrease in depression symptom severity after engaging in online therapy.

-• Some social pressures around therapy and counseling are lessened or removed entirely when the therapy is online.
+• Some social pressures around therapy and counseling are lessened or removed entirely when the therapy is delivered online.

 Takeaway